 It can be easy to forget that some of the most used appliances in our home are also the most common appliances that can flood our home.
-American Restoration Water and Fire, LLC has seen it repeatedly, which makes us the experts to turn to when water damage becomes an issue.
+American Restoration Water & Fire has seen it repeatedly, which makes us the experts to turn to when water damage becomes an issue.
 We compiled a list of some of the most common appliances that flood your home and how to prevent water damage.

 Clogging, a malfunctioning float, and even a burst pipe are all reasons a toilet can flood.
 Because it’s a toilet, you could be dealing with three different types of water:

 - Clean Water: comes from a broken pipe.

 - Grey Water: could be contaminated bowl water with urine in it.

 - Black Water: is also contaminated and contains urine, fecal matter, and pathogens from any source outside that area.

 A broken pipe or cracked water heater is the most common cause of a water heater flooding a home.
 If you notice water around the base of your water heater, you have an issue and should investigate the cause.
 Contact your local plumbing company to run a full diagnostic on your water heater so it is repaired properly.